Hainan Airlines: Early years

 Hainan Airlines was established in October 1989 as Hainan Province Airlines in Hainan, the largest special economic zone in China.
 Hainan Province Airlines became China's first joint-stock air-transport company following a restructuring in January 1993 and began scheduled services on 2 May 1993.
 The initial 250 million yuan (US$31.25 million) was financed by the Hainan government (5.33%) and the corporate staff (20%).
 The rest came from institutional shareholders.
-In 1996, the provincial airline was renamed Hainan Airlines.
+In 1996, the provincial airline was renamed to Hainan Airlines.

 American Aviation LLC, controlled by George Soros, had been a major shareholder of the airline since 1995.

 Executive-jet operations with a Bombardier Learjet 55 were added in April 1995.
-In 1998, Hainan Airlines became the first Chinese carrier to own shares of an airport after it purchased 25% stake of Haikou Meilan International Airport.
+In 1998, Hainan Airlines became the first Chinese carrier to own shares of an airport after it had purchased 25% stake of Haikou Meilan International Airport.

 Development since the 2000s

 In 2000, HNA Group was established and became the third largest shareholder (7.31%) of Hainan Airlines.
 It also controlled Shanxi Airlines, Chang An Airlines and China Xinhua Airlines.
-By 2003 Hainan, the main airline, overtook Chang'an as the fourth largest airline in China.
+By 2003, Hainan, the main airline, overtook Chang'an as the fourth largest airline in China.

-In 2007 Grand China Air was established as the new holding company, when American Aviation became its subsidiary.
+In 2007, Grand China Air was established as the new holding company, when American Aviation became its subsidiary.

 On 29 September 2005, HNA Group ordered 42 Boeing 787-8s, 10 of which were earmarked for the Hainan Airlines fleet.
 In January 2006, China Aviation Supplies Import and Export Group Corporation ordered 10 Boeing 737-800s for Hainan Airlines.
 In September 2006, Hainan Airlines ordered another 15 Boeing 737-800s.